 We are currently accepting registration for our school year program.
-Our school year hours of operation are 7:00am to 6:00pm Mon-Friday and each day is loaded with fun activities.
+Our school year hours of operation are 7:00 AM to 6:00 PM Monday to Friday and each day is loaded with fun activities.

 In every community, boys and girls are left to find their own recreation and companionship in the streets.
 An increasing number of children are at home with no adult care or supervision.
 Young people need to know that someone cares about them.

 Boys & Girls Clubs offer that and more.
 Club programs and services promote and enhance the development of boys and girls by instilling a sense of competence, usefulness, belonging and influence.

 Boys & Girls Clubs are a safe place to learn and grow – all while having fun.

 To enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 A safe place to learn and grow...